SystemsApproach/aether-onramp/README.md

     make 5g-test
 ```

-The monitoring dashboard shows two emulated gNBs come online and five
+The monitoring dashboard shows two emulated gNBs come online, with
-emulated UEs connect to them.
-(Click on the "5G Dashboard" once you
+five emulated UEs connecting to them.
+(Click on the "5G Dashboard"
-connect to the main page of the monitoring dashboard.)
+once you connect to the main page of the monitoring dashboard.)

 This make target can be executed multiple times without restarting the
 SD-Core.
 (Note that `5g-test` runs an emulator that directs traffic